sweetrpg/HotBeanJuice/README.md

 ## Overview

 * Adds wild coffee plants and coffee crops
-* A variety of cups to drink your coffee from
+* Bake the beans and grind the coffee
-* Choose the right machine with which to make your coffee
+* Choose the right machine with which to make your coffee: French press, drip, percolator, etc.
+* Choose from a variety of cups from which to drink your coffee

 ## Integrations